nivocart/nivocart/README.md

 ADVANCED SHOPPING CART SYSTEM

-NivoCart is a fully featured shopping cart solution written in pure PHP, Html5, CSS3 and jQuery.<br />
-NivoCart is a powerful and user friendly all-in-one shopping cart application for small and medium businesses.<br />
+NivoCart is a powerful all-in-one shopping cart application for small and medium businesses.<br />
+It uses the MVC+L (Model-View-Controller + Language) architecture and is written in pure PHP, Html5, CSS3, jQuery.<br />
-NivoCart is completely self-contained, has no remote dependencies, and doesn't use frameworks or template engines.<br />
+NivoCart has been designed to be fast, completely self-contained, and without any remote dependencies.<br />
+it doesn't use a framework or a template engine, and can be easily customised to better promote online presence.<br />

 _____________________________________________________________________________________________